 Federal financial aid can be administered in three different formats: Standard Term, Non-Standard Term, and Non-Term.
 How aid is administered is dependent on the characteristics of the program.
 Non-Term financial aid is defined by having courses that do not begin and end within a set period of time, courses that may overlap throughout academic programs, have payment period dates that extend based on student progress within the program, and contain self-paced and independent study courses that may overlap terms.
 UW Flexible Option is administered under Non-Term financial aid regulations.
 Traditional semester-based programs that begin in the fall, spring, and sometimes summer generally are administered aid under Standard Term regulations, which follow different regulations than Non-Term.

 An academic year is generally divided in two equal payment periods.
 The first payment period is half of the weeks AND half of the credit hour equivalencies.
-The second payment period is the remaining weeks AND remaining credit hour equivalencies.
-A financial aid payment period for UW Flexible Option programs is 26 weeks and 12 credit hour equivalencies.
+The second payment period is the remaining weeks AND remaining credit hours.
+A financial aid payment period for UW Flexible Option programs is 24 weeks and 12 credit hours.

 A federal grant program offered to high-need students who are working toward a first bachelor’s degree at a postsecondary educational institution.
 It is designed to assist students with the least ability to contribute toward their basic educational expenses.
 This grant is considered gift assistance and does not require repayment or a work obligation.